Family has big plans for Flory's Plaza

 Jump Fore Fun is open Fridays and weekends.

-“When we move in here we’ll be open probably 5 days a week, closed mid-week, that way we can pick up any Monday holidays and stuff like that,” he said.
+“When we move in here we’ll be open probably five days a week, closed mid-week, that way we can pick up any Monday holidays and stuff like that,” he said.

 “If we were in Glens Falls (New York) we’d be charging six to seven times what we charge now for just what we offer,” he said.
 “This area I don’t think has the economic demographics to support it, that kind of pricing.”

 Folsom said the Flory’s Plaza sign will remain where it is, a nod to the past, when that stretch of road bustled with activity and lights.
 The 45-acre lot offers a great deal of space with the smaller buildings now gone.
-Folsom said his dream, perhaps 6 or 7 years from now, is to have go-karts and other outdoor activities available.
+Folsom said his dream, perhaps six or seven years from now, is to have go-karts and other outdoor activities available.

 “My oldest kid, (Jayanna) she’s so excited at Jump Fore Fun, she wants to be able to take on more responsibility,” Folsom said.
 “She’s only 8, but she wants to run the register, she does all the ticket redemption.”